Foreword

 UV > Average Islands Scale

 . - If you notice that you simply can’t get things to look crisp with your texture budget, even after optimizing everything, then as a last resort one can start sacrificing the detail of some UV shells to have more space in return to scale up those UV shells that really need it.
-This is not a very professional way of doing things and should be used as a last resort
+This isn’t a very professional way of doing things and should be used as a last resort

 UV Packing